opscentric/mini-series/docker-and-containers/README.md

 In our case we are creating a NodeJS container and we want the version which is built on a lightweight linux operating system called Alpine.
 So we specify `FROM node:14-alpine`.
 Note that the number 14 specifies the NodeJS version and could be used by itself to get the default node container with a different operating system.

 In general when referring to Docker containers use the `name:version` convention.
 If you do not specify a version Docker will pull the latest container in the repository.
+Refer back to the Dockerfile above for examples as we go through the directives.

 #### The `RUN` Directive

-The `RUN` command in a Dockerfile tells Docker to run a command when building the container.
+The `RUN` directive in a Dockerfile tells Docker to run a directive when building the container.
 In the case of our Dockfile we use `RUN mkdir /opscentric` to create a folder in the container, in which we will place our application files.

-The `RUN` command can be used to execute any command which is available on the container operating systems command line.
+The `RUN` directive can be used to execute any command which is available on the container operating systems command line.
 In our case that's Alpine Linux which has a lmited subset of normal Linux utilities but `mkdir` is still present.

 #### The `ADD` Directive

-The `ADD` command in a Dockerfile tells Docker to add files to the container.
+The `ADD` directive in a Dockerfile tells Docker to add files to the container.
 In our case we use `ADD . /opscentric` to place the files in our repository into the container.
 Not the `.` as it is important, it specifies the local directory in which the Dockerfile resides.

 You'll notice we also have a `.dockerignore` file in the repository which contains the following lines: